lkugler/DART-WRF/docs/source/index.rst

 Welcome to the DART-WRF documentation!
 ======================================

-DART-WRF is a python package to run an Ensemble Data Assimilation system with the software packages DART and WRF.
+DART-WRF is a python package to run an Ensemble Data Assimilation system using the data assimilation suite [DART](https://docs.dart.ucar.edu/en/latest/README.html) and the weather research and forecast model [WRF](https://www2.mmm.ucar.edu/wrf/users/docs/docs_and_pubs.html).

 Installation